jk11demo/COMP5202/content/Toolbox/vscode-code-snippet.md

 # Setup a code snippet

-When we use a particular cod block often, it is nice to create a shortcut for it.
+When we use a particular code block often, it is nice to create a shortcut for it.

-VSCode allows us to create code snippets and to set one up we need 4 parts:
+VSCode allows us to set code snippets and to set one up we need four parts:

 * `New Program` is the snippet name
 * `prefix` defines how this snippet is selected from IntelliSense and tab completion.
 In this case np.
 (We will use np - but you can make up anything else)
-* `body` is the content and either a single string or an array of strings of which each element will be inserted as separate line.
+* `body` is the content and either a single string or an array of strings of which each element will be inserted as a separate line.
-* `description` is the description used in the IntelliSense drop down
+* `description` is the description used in the IntelliSense drop-down

 ## Creating a user snippet
 Step 1 - Getting to the code snippet panel